pinojs/pino-abstract-transport/README.md

 In addition to all events emitted by a [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) stream, it emits the following events:

-* `unknown` where an unparsaeble line is found, both the line and optional error is emitted.
+* `unknown` where an unparsable line is found, both the line and optional error is emitted.

 #### Options